SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 	self assert: (self executeSelector: #readSelfInBlock) equals: receiver
 ```

+Verify that this test fails.

 To make this test pass, we need to implement two different things in the evaluator.
-- First we need to capture the defining context at block _definition_ time in `visitBlockNode:`.
+- First we need to capture the defining context at block _definition_ time in the method `visitBlockNode:`.
 - Second we need to use _that_ captured context to resolve variables.

 ### Capture Implementation